matsavage/paramiko-ssh-mock/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Constributions are welcome.
-Please make sure to update tests as appropriate.
+Please work on filing an issue before submitting a pull request, so that we can discuss the changes you would like to make.

 [Github](https://github.com/ghhwer/paramiko-ssh-mock)